maxchang3/JarConvertedMacApp/README.md

 I convert some jar applications to `.app` using [jar2app](https://github.com/dante-biase/jar2app) by dante-biase.

-They can work well on arm macOS with your own jdk(So you must install jdk by yourself).
+They can work well on arm/x86_64 macOS with your own jdk(So you must install jdk by yourself).
 You can download them in release.

 App lists:
 |App Name|Intro|